trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### November 2017.
+3.2.2

+* Added an experimental script <coderunnerhome>/question/type/coderunner/downloadquizattempts.php
+to dump the database info on all student quiz activity to a spreadsheet.
+The data includes the submitted answers to both prechecks and checks, with timestamps.
+The export format is experimental and may change in the future.
+A Python module *quizattempts.py* is included too and is the recommended way to deal with the quiz attempt download spreadsheet.

+* Bug fix: a submitted answer of '0' (an edge case that might be possible when student answer is not code) was being rejected as an empty response, due to the use of PHP's *empty* function.
+Thanks to David Bowes for the fixes here.

+* Added SQL prototype and 2 simple samples (experimental).

+* Bug fix: testsplitterre and allowmultiplestdin fields of author form were not being correctly initialised when a new combinator question type was downloaded with AJAX.

 ### 22 August 2017.
 3.2.1

 * Bug fix: result table cells not being sanitised since commit of 19/5/17